fleischr/CarbonEmissionsNFTDesign/README.md

 ## Emissions NFTS

+Emissions NFTs are minted as token-bound accounts with [ERC-6551](https://eips.ethereum.org/EIPS/eip-6551)

 A from-date timestamp and to-date timestamp will be required at mininum for every mint

 The emissions NFT may be indicative of one or more business activities or transactions